-Tobj\Events::INVALID\CHANNEL\ID
+Tobj Events::INVALID CHANNEL ID '''

-Note: For more information on exceptions and corresponding minor codes, see the event channel so that it can be used by the poster to post events and by the subscriber to subscribe and unsubscribe to events.
+Note: For more information on exceptions and corresponding minor codes, see "Exception Minor Codes" on page -59.

+Used by poster applications and subscriber applications.
+This operation is used to find the event channel so that it can be used by the poster to post events and by the subscriber to subscribe and unsubscribe to events.